 There are countless hidden caches you can discover with a rented GPS in Wyoming, from downtown Cheyenne to the state's more rural areas.
 A cache can be large or small; easy to get to or require a lot of trouble to reach; and then can be hidden at different degrees of difficulty.
 No geocache should be buried, however, so no digging is required.
-A great resource for lists of hidden geocaches to search for in Wyoming is this page on the geocaching.com site.
+A great resource for lists of hidden geocaches to search for in Wyoming is via the geocaching.com site.
 You can refine your search by city, zip code or a nearby address from there.

 Once you've identified a cache in Wyoming you wish to navigate to, you need a GPS to lead you there.
 No GPS will take you exactly to the spot, but should get you within about 20' or so.
 At that point you need to use you eyes and brain!
 Good GPS units to use for geocaching searches include the InReach handhelds, Lowrance trail models, Garmin GPSMap Series, DeLorme handhelds and Garmin eTrex as examples.
 Sometime there are clues in the write-ups about the cache that will help you finally find it once you get close with the GPS.
 A cache is typically a waterproof container discreetly placed within the local terrain, including a logbook and inexpensive items such as costume jewelry, toys, trinkets, small paperbacks, coins, etc. Look around for something that seems just a bit out of place.
 You never know what the founder or other visitors of the cache may have left for you to enjoy.